Choosing the right carpenter

 Carpenter James Sloane works on a cabinet in his studio

-As David points out, it’s important to make sure you’re happy with the way the tradesman presents the quote to you.
+As David points out, it’s important to make sure you’re happy with the way the tradesperson presents the quote to you.

 Everyone gives quotes in a slightly different way”, he says.
 “For example, for small jobs I will typically send my quotes as text messages to potential clients.
 That way, I’ve always got the record on my phone - my quote and their response accepting it.
 It keeps things really clear.